 Christopher Doyle is an associate attorney at Livesay & Myers, P.C., practicing exclusively family law.
 His practice covers every type of family law matter in Virginia, including separation, divorce, custody, visitation and support cases.
-He works in the firm’s Fairfax office, and represents clients in Fairfax County and all across Northern Virginia.
+He works in the firm’s offices in Fairfax and Leesburg, and represents clients in Fairfax County, Loudoun County and all across Northern Virginia.

 Born in South Korea but adopted by American parents at six months old, Mr. Doyle was raised in Toms River, New Jersey.
 He graduated cum laude from Ramapo College of New Jersey in 2009, earning a B.A. in Political Science & Public Policy.

 Mr. Doyle’s plan going into college was to attend law school immediately afterward, but he instead found himself working in the field of education, first as a volunteer, then as a teacher and finally as a fundraiser.
 Five years after graduating college, Mr. Doyle returned to his goal of becoming an attorney, enrolling at the University of Richmond School of Law in 2014.